Healthy Homes Assessment Fairfield

 Home Assessments Fairfield for Rental Properties

-There are a myriad of concerns to be able to examine during a home review to determine if your rental property meets all the basic requirements of Healthy Homes Standards.
-There are a few examples:
+There are many concerns you should look for during the home review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+A few examples are:

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The consequences of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of an tenancy services ruling can have a significant impact for landlords and property managers.
-For specialist advice get in touch today to book your rental properties home evaluation.
+The repercussions of not having a Healthy home that is in compliance with The Residential Tenancies Act and consequently getting on the wrong side of an tenancy solutions ruling can have a significant impact for property owners and landlords.
+For professional advice get in touch today and book your rental properties house evaluation.

 home assessments for rental properties